 The Future of Credit Scoring is Here

-Through companies such as Instantor, individuals in non-OECD countries that have a bank account can share their financial history with other financial institutions, to shop around for the best deal and to gain access to credit products previously unavailable to them.
+Through companies such as Instantor, individuals that have a bank account can share their financial history with other financial institutions, to shop around for the best deal and to gain access to credit products previously unavailable to them.
 While one bank account is great, the opportunity to use other banks that may have better financial services is also important.
 Many companies have already begun this process and the future is looking promising.